ibbles/LearningUnreal/Procedural Foliage Volume.md

 [[Static Mesh Foliage]] assets created with the setting enabled get a Procedural category in the Details panel.

-An alternative to Procedural Foliage volume is [[Procedural Content Generation]].
+An alternative to Procedural Foliage volume is [[Procedural Content Generation PCG]].

 # Static Mesh Foliage